Martial Arts and Culture

 Two reasons

 Anything wrong with this?
-No. But before you or your child sign up, beware that this is a possibility, if not probability, and be sure you are comfortable with this.
+No. But before you or your child sign up, be aware that this is a possibility, if not probability, and be sure you are comfortable with this.

 Second, and the focus of this article, I believe you cannot properly understand any martial art unless you understand the culture that produced it, and I will point out that failure to do so could result in very serious consequences and possibly a waste of many years (or even your life).